 Let $\lambda_-$ and $\lambda_+$ denote the two eigenvalues of $\mathcal{M}_n$.
 These two eigenvalues can be obtained from the general formula

 where the discriminant $\mathcal{D}(\mathcal{M}_n)$ is as defined in Eq.~(\ref{condhs}).
 The spacing between the two eigenvalues, denoted here by the random variable $S$, is subsequently given by:

-Note that Eq.~(\ref{spacsG}) is valid only when the eigenvalues are real, which will be the case for almost all sub-classes of models considered in this paper (exceptions occur in Sec.~\ref{CCevsSec}).
+Note that Eq.~(\ref{spacsG}) is valid only when the eigenvalues are real, which will be the case for almost all sub-classes of models considered in this paper (exceptions occur in Section \ref{CCevsSec}).

-Utilizing the fact that the support of $Y$ is $[0,\infty)$ (note the restriction on the density variable $y$ in Eq.~(\ref{rayden})), application of Eq.~(\ref{spacsG}) to the model defined by Eqs.~(\ref{MBG1})-(\ref{condhs}) yields:
+Utilizing the fact that the support of $Y$ is $(0,\infty)$ (note the restriction on the density variable $y$ in Eq.~(\ref{rayden})), application of Eq.~(\ref{spacsG}) to the model defined by Eqs.~(\ref{MBG1})-(\ref{condhs}) yields:

 where $k>0$ is the discriminant constant.
 Note that $S$ is independent of the functions $\{g_1(X),g_2(X),h(T)\}$.
-As alluded to in Sec.~\ref{CRMMdef}, the simple functional form for $S$ given by Eq.~(\ref{spacs}) is due to condition (\ref{condhs}).
+As alluded to in Section \ref{CRMMdef}, the simple functional form for $S$ given by Eq.~(\ref{spacs}) is due to condition (\ref{condhs}).